Blog

 Developing Playground Project Plans

-• Number of components and layout of those components.
-Part of planning the playground will involve choosing the equipment and deciding on the size of certain areas.
+• Number and layout of components: Part of planning the playground will involve choosing the equipment and deciding on the size of certain areas.
 For example, if more 2- to 5-year-olds will use the playground than 7- to 10-year-olds, it might make more sense to have a larger tot lot and a smaller area designated for school-aged kids.

 Preparing the Site for Installation